 Don’t know what those numbers mean?
 Check out our liability coverage page.

-You don’t need to worry about insurance for medical payments, collision insurance, and comprehensive coverage in Tennessee; however, please keep in mind the added costs that lawsuits and other bills could bring your way.
+You don’t need to worry about insurance for Medical payments, collision insurance, and comprehensive coverage in Tennessee; however, please keep in mind the added costs that lawsuits and other bills could bring your way.
 The minimal coverage amounts may not be sufficient for your own financial situation if you are deemed to be at fault for an accident.
-See our resources page for more details on your options.

 Tennessee Auto Insurance Discounts